COGS18/COGS18.github.io/_build/materials/18-Documentation.md

 ### Good Naming

-We discussed this in the API lecture.
 Clear names are for humans.
 The computer doesn't care, but you and others reading your code do.

 ### Code comments & Documentation